COP: Where does it come from and where is it going?

 Over a century later, swayed by worrying emerging scientific findings, the United Nations formed the Intergovernmental Panel on Climate Change (IPCC) in 1988 to assess the science behind the changing weather patterns.
 In 1990, their first report concluded that temperatures had risen by up to 0.6°C in the last century – and humans were responsible for it.

 By 1995, the dangers posed by warming temperatures had been laid bare.
 That same year, the UN acted on the IPCC findings and organised the Climate Change Conference in Berlin, the first of many summits that would serve as formal meeting points for the Conference of the Parties (COP) to discuss how to tackle climate change.

-Egypt will host the 27th iteration of this conference in November 2022, where, over two weeks, heads of state, ministers, activists, CEOs and civil society representatives will come together in a bid to draw a roadmap towards a better future.
+Since then, heads of state, ministers, activists, CEOs and civil society representatives have come together in a bid to draw a roadmap towards a better future.

 More than words

 The UN climate change conference is the largest annual gathering on climate action.
 Over the years it has delivered a number of promising results.

 From heads of state committing to making clean power affordable and working on a collective rapid global transition to zero emission vehicles, to halting and reversing forest loss and land degradation by 2030.